Identiv (NASDAQ:INVE) Price Target Increased to $24.00 by Analysts at Lake Street Capital

-Identiv (NASDAQ:INVE) had its price objective boosted by analysts at Lake Street Capital from $20.00 to $24.00 in a report issued on Tuesday, The Fly reports.
-The brokerage presently has a “buy” rating on the technology company’s stock.
-Lake Street Capital’s price target would suggest a potential upside of 19.05% from the company’s previous close.
+Identiv (NASDAQ:INVE) had its target price boosted by Lake Street Capital from $20.00 to $24.00 in a research report sent to investors on Tuesday morning, The Fly reports.
+The brokerage currently has a buy rating on the technology company’s stock.

-Other research analysts also recently issued reports about the stock.
-B. Riley upped their price target on shares of Identiv from $22.00 to $26.00 and gave the stock a “buy” rating in a report on Monday, September 20th.
-Zacks Investment Research downgraded Identiv from a “buy” rating to a “hold” rating in a report on Friday, August 6th.
+INVE has been the subject of several other reports.
+B. Riley boosted their target price on shares of Identiv from $22.00 to $26.00 and gave the company a buy rating in a research report on Monday, September 20th.
+Zacks Investment Research cut Identiv from a buy rating to a hold rating in a report on Friday, August 6th.

 Identiv, Inc engages in the provision of physical security and secure identification solutions.
 Its products include physical access control and video, logical access control, credentials, and RFID inlays and tags.
 The firm serves the government, healthcare, airports and aviation, and education.
 It operates through the Identity and Premises segments.